sportiwo/allforonebusiness/doc/tor.md

 versions of Tor see [Section 3](#3-automatically-listen-on-tor).*

 	HiddenServiceDir /var/lib/tor/allforonebusiness-service/
+	HiddenServiceVersion 2
-	HiddenServicePort 11888 127.0.0.1:11888
+	HiddenServicePort 51472 127.0.0.1:51472
 	HiddenServicePort 61472 127.0.0.1:61472

 The directory can be different of course, but (both) port numbers should be equal to your allforonebusinessd's P2P listen port (11888 by default).

-	-externalip=X   You can tell allforonebusiness about its publicly reachable address using this option, and this can be a .onion address.
+	-externalip=X   You can tell allforonebusiness about its publicly reachable address using this option, and this can be a v2 .onion address (v3 .onion addresses are not supported by the PIVX network).
 Given the above configuration, you can find your .onion address in /var/lib/tor/allforonebusiness-service/hostname.
 For connections
 	                coming from unroutable addresses (such as 127.0.0.1, where the